MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-sas.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 01/19/2017
+ms.date: 01/20/2017
 ms.author: sethm

 ---

 # Service Bus authentication with Shared Access Signatures

 *Shared Access Signatures* (SAS) are the primary security mechanism for Service Bus messaging.
-This article discusses Shared Access Signatures, how they work, and how to use them in a platform-agnostic way.
+This article discusses SAS, how they work, and how to use them in a platform-agnostic way.

 SAS authentication enables applications to authenticate to Service Bus using an access key configured on the namespace, or on the messaging entity (queue or topic) with which specific rights are associated.
 You can then use this key to generate a SAS token that clients can in turn use to authenticate to Service Bus.